 Dr. Wally Williams has been involved in 27 theatre productions at PLNU.
-His directing credits include Waiting for Godot, Uncle Vanya, Caucasian Chalk Circle, Much Ado about Nothing, Faustus, The Importance of Being Earnest, Freud’s Last Session, and many others.
-He has over 20 profession credits for organizations such as the Mark Taper Forum, Long Beach Civic Light Opera, the Christian Broadcasting Network, Showtime Cable, and others.
+His directing credits include Waiting for Godot, Uncle Vanya, Caucasian Chalk Circle, Much Ado about Nothing, Dr. Faustus, The Importance of Being Earnest, Freud’s Last Session, and many others.
+He has over a dozen professional credits for organizations such as the Mark Taper Forum, Long Beach Civic Light Opera, the Christian Broadcasting Network, Showtime Cable, and others.

 - M.A., Performance Studies, School of Theatre, Film, and Television, UCLA

 - Ph.D., Rhetoric, Regent University

 - B.A., Theatre, School of Theatre, Film, and Television, UCLA

 - Principles of Human Communication – COM 1000